Venice lagoon with sandbanks and ghebi

 The velme emerge with low tide, they are devoid of vegetation and made up of soft soils.
 The fishing valleys are special areas separated from the lagoon and opened up by dikes that protect the flow of the tides.
 Within them, there are pools of brackish water used for fish farming and hunting.

 Surely, the Venice lagoon has been inhabited since prehistoric times.
-Some excavations have revealed the presence of villages that date back to 2000 b.C..
-During the Roman period, flourishing cities on the mainland as Altino, Spina, Adria and Aquileia came into life.
+Some excavations have revealed the presence of villages that date back to 2000 b.C.
+During the Roman period, flourishing cities on the mainland as Altino, Spina, Adria, and Aquileia came into life.
 The first settlements in the lagoon were at Torcello, Mazzorbo and in the disappeared islands of Ammiana and Costanzico.
-It seems that, in Malamocco existed a thriving port that connected the trade of the Adriatic.
+It seems, in Malamocco existed a thriving port that connected the trade of the Adriatic.

-The real migration flow was in the fifth and sixth century b.D., when people coming from the mainland were forced by the closing in of barbarians to take refuge in safer islands of the lagoon.
-From this period onwards, Malamocco and Torcello began to grow up to become centres of economic, political and religious power.
+The real migration flow was in the fifth and sixth-century b.D. when people coming from the mainland were forced by the closing in of barbarians to take refuge in safer islands of the lagoon.
+From this period onwards, Malamocco and Torcello began to grow up to become centers of economic, political and religious power.
 Around the eighth century and for a millennium, Venice became the centre of prestige and power.
 In the twentieth century, the construction of the chemical plant of Porto Marghera began and it brought deep changes to the landscape and to the delicate ecosystem.

-“Mose” is still under construction that will counteract the exceptional high tide flows.
-Thus consists of a series of mobile dams that will be placed on the three outlets bottom and, during exceptional high tides, they will raise to hinder the adriatic water to flood Venice.
+“Mose” is still under construction that will counteract the exceptionally high tide flows.
+Thus consists of a series of mobile dams that will be placed on the three outlets bottom and, during exceptionally high tides, they will raise to hinder the Adriatic water to flood Venice.